Zuehlke/software-engineering-corner/drafts/own-graphql-spring-boot-starter.md

 ## 12. Add parameters

 When you add additional query or mutation methods to the starters `schema.graqphql` and `GraphQLController`, you might run into parameter-related errors.
-In that case, adding the `-parameters` compiler argument helps, as described in the [Spring 6.x release notes]{https://github.com/spring-projects/spring-framework/wiki/Upgrading-to-Spring-Framework-6.x#parameter-name-retention}.
+In that case, adding the `-parameters` compiler argument to the starters build script helps, as described in the [Spring 6.x release notes]{https://github.com/spring-projects/spring-framework/wiki/Upgrading-to-Spring-Framework-6.x#parameter-name-retention}.

 ``` kotlin